 Within the realm of life insurance, there is something known as no exam life insurance.
 Instead of taking a medical exam when applying, the underwriter just looks at your medical records and family history.
 But again, we stress that this is only beneficial for those in good health.

 Nope!
 Life insurance is completely free to apply for.
+The company you apply with will even send you a copy of your exam results if you request them.
 The only thing you have to pay for is the policy itself, if you choose to purchase one.

 When applying for coverage, it’s always a good idea to work with an independent agent over a broker at a specific life insurance company.
 Why is that?
 When you work with an independent agent, he or she has the ability to search quotes from multiple different companies, and give you the best rate options for your specific needs and health status.